Schools and Calendars

 Each month we gather for an evening of informal worship, singing, prayer and community.
 It is a great way to connect with students and faculty from other campuses around the University.
-This Friday we will join together in prayer for our classmates and University at the start of the new semester.
-Come by for a special evening together.
+Join us as we pray for our classmates and University.
 Everyone is welcome.
 Worship begins at 8 pm.

 Here's a map

 Society for the Two Tasks